Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@

 Contents: Editor's Foreword VII-IX; Introduction: The Theme of this Collection, its Contents, its Character and Rationale XIII-XVI; 1.
 Francisco Suárez, His Life, His Works, His Doctrine, and Some of His Influence 1; 2.
 Suárez on the Reality of the Possibles 21; 3.
 Suárez on the Analogy of Being 41; 4.
 Suarezian and Thomistic Metaphysics before the Judgment of Heidegger 89; 5.
 The Suarezian Proof for God's Existence 109; 6.
 Prolegomena to a Study of Extrinsic Denomination in the Work of Francis Suárez, S.J.
 123; 7.
 Suárez on Beings of Reason and Truth 161; 8.
 Suárez on the Unity of a Scientific Habit 209; 9.
 Suárez on the Truth of the Proposition, "This is My Body" 235; 10.
 Suárez on Preaching the Gospel to People like the American Indians 257; 11.
 Francisco Suárez on the Law of Nations 315; 12.
 Suárez on Human Rights 333; 13.
 Francisco Suárez on the Interpretation of Laws 357; 14.
 Postscript and Prospectus 389; Bibliography 393; Index of Names 409; Index of Terms 413-416.

 "The main theme in these studies is twofold.
 The first is theoretical, centering on the Suarezian conception of being and metaphysics.
 As Etienne Gilson pointed out in Being and Some Philosophers, this conception had its origin in Avicenna's understanding of Aristotelian metaphysics, an understanding which passed through Duns Scotus to Suarez and then on to Suárez's successors, notably Christian Wolff.
 I still accept Gilson's basic account of Suárez's lineage, which account was also basic for these studies in their original appearance.
 But now (in 2010) I would modify it along the line suggested by Rolf Darge, who has emphasized the difference of the Suarezian concept of being and its descent to its inferiors versus the Scotistic concept of being as simpliciter simplex as this descends to its inferiors by differences outside itself.(1) The second theme takes up the practical side of Suárez's philosophical and theological interests, including his views on human society, law and morality, Church and state, international law, and human rights.
-The first theme is represented in different metaphysical and epistemological dimensions through eight studies, while the second is the major concern of the last four Essays.
+The first theme is represented in different metaphysical and epistemological dimensions through eight studies, while the second is the major concern of the last four essays.

 The introduction to the collection attempts to give an overview of Suarez the man, his published writings, his philosophical thought, and some of his influence." (p.
 XI)